writecrow/text_processing/README.md

 * textnormalization.py is a text cleaning script, it replaces punctuation such as smart quotes, ellipsis, dashes with a regular hyphen, and other non-english characters

 #### tagging

+#### text-retrieval

+* FLLOC_Scraper.py is a script for downloading all zip files off of the FLLOC corpora website.
+It is a slow script, last tested to take up to 17 minutes to complete all the downloads.
+If this script errors for some reason, mentioning a blocked port, simply delete the data, wait a bit, and restart the script.